rossibarra/gsize/readme.md

 * errors/outs: You will need an "outs" and an "errors" directory to run these scripts on the cluster, but these are not included in the git as we don't need to track zillions of logfiles.
 * data/hm2: this directory is referenced in scripts and is where I store the subsampled fastq from HM2.
 See "gethm2.sh" script for details.
 Not included in repo.
 * alignments: where bam alignments are stored. not included in repo
+* parsesam.pl: Paul's script for splitting sam output into reads per gene, counting multiplt mapping reads as fractions. **Currently does not work correctly for paired end reads**

 ### Analysis